endernewton/tf-faster-rcnn/README.md

   - Train Resnet50 on COCO 2014 trainval35k and test on minival (900k/1190k), **32.4**.
   - Train Resnet152 on COCO 2014 trainval35k and test on minival (900k/1190k), **36.1**.

-Approximate *baseline* [setup](https://github.com/endernewton/tf-faster-rcnn/blob/master/experiments/cfgs/res101-lg.yml) from [FPN](https://arxiv.org/abs/1612.03144) (this repo does not contain training code for FPN yet):
+Approximate *baseline* [setup](https://github.com/endernewton/tf-faster-rcnn/blob/master/experiments/cfgs/res101-lg.yml) from [FPN](https://arxiv.org/abs/1612.03144) (this repository does not contain training code for FPN yet):
   - Train Resnet50 on COCO 2014 trainval35k and test on minival (900k/1190k), **34.2**.
   - Train Resnet101 on COCO 2014 trainval35k and test on minival (900k/1190k), **37.4**.
   - Train Resnet152 on COCO 2014 trainval35k and test on minival (900k/1190k), **38.2**.